-Any crew recording an actual time in excess of the fastest time plus 5 minutes will be allocated a time corresponding to the fastest time plus 5 minutes.
+Any crew recording an actual time in excess of the fastest time plus 5 minutes will be allocated time of the fastest time plus 5 minutes.

-When an organiser schedules a super special stage as Section 1 of Leg 1 to open the Rally in the evening, a crew which fails to take part in or finish that stage will be given a penalty as stated above.
+When an organiser schedules a super special stage as Section 1 of Leg 1 to open the Rally in the evening, a crew who fails to take part in or finish that stage will be given a penalty as stated above.